Old Ben Lodge

 Lodge Profile

-Old Ben Lodge was originally formed as a lodge for men in the sale and distribution of newspapers whether wholesale or retail newsagents.
-To be a member It is not necessary to have been in that business and today the only connexion that many of the Lodge brethren will have is that they delivered papers house-to-house from a local shop as a boy!
-Today, our membership consists of men from various walks of life from craftsmen to medical professionals.
+Old Ben Lodge was originally established as a lodge for men engaged in the sale and distribution of newspapers, whether wholesale or retail.
+Subsequently, it was deemed unnecessary to have to be in that business, and today, the sole connection that many of the Lodge members share is that they delivered newspapers house-to-house from a local shop during their youth.
+Presently, our membership comprises individuals from diverse backgrounds, ranging from craftsmen to medical professionals.

-The emblem of the Lodge depicts the Good Samaritan, one of the parables from the Bible, and was the badge of the NBI.
+The emblem of the Lodge depicts the Good Samaritan, one of the parables from the Bible, which was the badge of the Newsvendors Benevolent Institution.

-Membership of Freemasonry is open to all men who profess a faith in a Supreme Being but it is an important rule that religion and politics should not be discussed at Masonic meetings.
+Membership of Freemasonry is open to all men who profess a belief in a Supreme Being.
+However, it is a fundamental principle that religion and politics should not be discussed at Masonic meetings.

 For the latest news from Old Ben Lodge please follow our social pages: Twitter Facebook Instagram